The magnificent Angel Oak Tree is one of the oldest live oak trees east of the Mississippi.

 - Located at 3688 Angel Oak Road on Johns Island, the Angel Oak Tree at Angel Oak Park is about one-half hour (around 12 miles) from downtown Charleston.

-- The park is open Monday-Saturday from 9-5 and 1-5 on Sunday.
-There is no charge for admission and parking is free.
+- The park is open Monday-Saturday from 9-5 and 1-5 on Sunday and is closed on holidays.
+There is no charge for admission and parking is also free.
 A small gift shop, picnic area and several outhouses are nearby on the park grounds.

 - While your visit is bound to be memorable, a half hour is more than sufficient time to spend at the park because aside from the tree, there isn’t much else to see.
 With the area receiving an average of 75 days of rain a year, the grounds and small parking area are often muddy.
 Although you’ll be eager to take photos, the DO NOT TOUCH signs placed all around the tree aren’t especially photogenic.